arhohuttunen/arhohuttunen.com/content/posts/test-readability/index.md

 The point of writing names like this is to emphasize what the tested object _does_, not what it _is_.
 It would not be enough to say that we increase balance, decrease balance, or throw an exception.
 Notice how we are also describing why.

-## :bricks: Use Structure For Readability
+## 🧱 Use Structure For Readability

 Each test can be structured in parts to make what we are testing obvious.
 One common way to do this is the _Arrange, Act, Assert_ pattern and its BDD variant _Given, When, Then_.